 Death scenes hit me hard.
-Fictional or real, it doesn’t matter—I just don’t do well when the eternal footman gets around to calling.
+Fictional or real, it doesn’t matter—I don’t do well when the eternal footman gets around to calling.

 And then there are the novels.
 Oh, the dying and dying in the pages of great books.
 It can take me weeks to recover.

 The other day I found a wasp on a trail through the woods.
 He was the size of .50 caliber bullet.
 He opened and closed his wings, but was unable to move.
-It’s the staging of death that you feel in your throat.